Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 A very early start leads towards Inti Punku and on to Machu Picchu.
 The visit to the site follows the booked time slot and current circuit rules.

-Respect, Nature, and Team
+Respect, Nature and Team

 Behavior on the Trail

-- Litter: Take all waste with you.
+- Trash: Take all waste back with you.

 - Ruins: Do not climb, touch nothing, take nothing.